Keyboard shortcuts

 mlir-translate output.mlir --mlir-to-llvmir -o output.ll

-# Compile to executable
+# Compile to executable (link the runtime)

-clang output.ll -o output
+clang output.ll runtime/print.c -o output -lm

-Part 8: Project Structure
+Project Structure

 lox-mlir/